The Science Behind Our Rhymes

 - Did you know that babies recognize words, sounds and feelings while in the womb?

-- Did you know that due to brain waves changes at such early stages in life, science tells us we should begin teaching our babies in utero?
+- Did you know that due to brain wave changes at such early stages in life, science tells us we should begin teaching our babies in utero?

 - Did you know that the science of epigenetics has proven that our thoughts can modify our gene expression?